ANGRYCONE/Simple-macOS-System-Data-Cleaner/README.md

 ./macos_cleaner.sh

-If this script works, give it a star ⭐
+If this script works, give it a star ⭐ (or not)